lndkns-it/iv-exercise-u/README.md

 As you can see I tried to implement jquery but I couldn't load the library, and I didn't want to spent a lot of time on researching at least for this exercise.

+IMPORTANT: I used the webserver Chrome extension to be able to load some content in the application.

 I let you the sources of some code and references used for this exercise:
 - https://codepen.io/Coding_Journey/pen/yWjWKd
 - https://vimeo.zendesk.com/hc/es/articles/360001494447-C%C3%B3mo-usar-los-par%C3%A1metros-del-reproductor